 Colleges and universities face a distinctly modern conundrum: They want and need to keep students safe, but smart security technologies that can track and monitor students’ activities on and off campus threaten their right to privacy.
 Schools and technology vendors must collaborate to find solutions that increase campus security while also protecting individual privacy.

-The False Choice Between Bias, Privacy and Safety in Smart Surveillance
+The False Choice Between AI Bias, Privacy and Safety in Smart Surveillance

 Is there a choice between privacy, bias and safety in surveillance?
 As artificial intelligence continues to advance, we’ve seen an increased focus on bias and privacy.
 A 2019 report from the American Civil Liberties Union contains an ominous warning: Artificial intelligence-enabled video surveillance will soon compromise our civil liberties in a dangerous way.
 We consider this a false choice between privacy and safety in smart surveillance.